yomaq/yomaq.github.io/_posts/2024-04-30-zfs-encryption-backups-and-convenience.md

 ```

-Disko allows you to declaratively configure your disks at install and the mounting of disks after install, meaning the standard mounting configuration in your hardware.nix file is not needed.
+Disko allows you to declaratively configure your disks at installation and the mounting of disks after installation, meaning the standard mounting configuration in your hardware.nix file is not needed.
-It will only make changes when you first install your system, or re-run disko (which will wipe your disks) However you can make changes to the disko config AND manually make the changes on your disk, then disko will ensure they are mounted as directed in the config.
+It will only make changes when you first install your system, or re-run disko (which will wipe your disks) However you can make changes to the disko config AND manually make the changes on your disk, and then disko will ensure they are mounted as directed in the config.

-Here is an example disko config to setup a basic zfs pool and dataset along with a boot partition.
+Here is an example Disko config to set up a basic ZFS pool and dataset along with a boot partition.
 ```nix
 {
   disko.devices = {